ambientelivre/inception-etl-tools/README.md

 # Roadmap.
 This project is currently being developed around a curiosity, and has no intention of becoming a product at the moment, but if you want to sponsor its development, it will be a challenge that we would like to be together.

-- Version 0.01 - Developed models for comparing XML and artifacts from Apache Hop, Pentaho Data Integration and Talend tools.
+- Version 0.01 - Developed models for comparing XML and artefacts from Apache Hop, Pentaho Data Integration and Talend tools.
 - Version 0.02 - Migrate Sample ETL Pentaho to Talend (in process)...

 # License.